Catholic Values and British Values

 The Rule of Law

-• The importance of laws and rules are reinforced through the school Behaviour Policy.
+• The importance of laws and rules are reinforced through the school Positive Behaviour Policy.
 The School Rules, displayed and implemented throughout the school, ensure that pupils are treated consistently and are aware of expectations for their behaviour.
 Children are reminded of these at the beginning of each half term through Standards and Expectations Days.
 A clear reward system is in place which encourages and promotes good behaviour, attitude and work.
 Children are rewarded for adherence to the School Rules and are aware of the sanctions involved if these are broken.
 In these instances, pupils are encouraged to reflect on their behaviour.
 As a Catholic school, the importance of forgiveness is explicit in the behaviour policy and modelled by staff through its implementation.

 • Visits from authorities such as the Fire Service are planned into the curriculum

-• We support pupils in developing their self-knowledge, self-esteem and self-confidence through our Catholic ethos and Behaviour Policy.
+• We support pupils in developing their self-knowledge, self-esteem and self-confidence through our Catholic ethos and Positive Behaviour Policy.
 We aim to meet the needs of all pupils through differentiated activities, intervention groups and individual provision plans to ensure that all children can access the curriculum.

-• We encourage pupils to take responsibility for their behaviour as well as understanding their rights through making connections between rights and responsibilities and a consistent approach towards the school Behaviour Policy.
+• We encourage pupils to take responsibility for their behaviour as well as understanding their rights through making connections between rights and responsibilities and a consistent approach towards the school Positive Behaviour Policy.

 • We encourage and provide opportunities for all the children to participate in a range of different sports and exercise led activities, recognising that we all have different gifts, talents and skills.